Well Happy New Year. After taking a break it’s good to be back writing.

 Really want to monitor your heart rate?
 Use the 15 x 4 method (not the strength training method, which is different).
 For 15 seconds, count how many times your heart beats by measuring your pulse at your wrist or your neck.
 Multiply it by 4.
 That’s your current BPM.
 From there you can easily figure out what level of intensity you’re at.
 From there you’ll learn to pay attention to your body and feel the different intensities.

 Really want to count calories?
-Don’t do it – just think protein, carb, and vegetable – get back to eating the way it was intended and you’ll never have to really concern yourself with counting calories again.
+Unless you’re looking to do a caloric deficit for fatloss, don’t do it – just think protein, carb, and vegetable – get back to eating the way it was intended, make sure you’re not being a lazy ass when it comes to expenditure and working out, and you’ll never have to really concern yourself with counting calories again once you get the swing of things.

 It was always meant to be that simple and always should be.